mstnegate/int4matmul_kernels/README.md

 ## Benchmarks

-Below are [unscientific] microbenchmarks; "real-world" inferencing benchmarks coming soon (whenever I get the matvec kernels finished.)
+Below are [unscientific] microbenchmarks; proper "real-world" inferencing benchmarks coming at some point.

 These benchmarks were run/generated via `kernel_test.py` on a RTX 3080 10G.